hdorer/hdorer.github.io/content/About Me.md

-Hi!
-I'm Harry Dorer.
-Welcome to my website!

-I'm a senior at Champlain College pursuing a Game Programming degree and graduating in 2024.
-I like making flexible, easy-to-use gameplay systems that power excitement for players.
-I also like teaching myself new skills and technologies.
-Most of my work experience so far has been on class projects, including interdisciplinary game production classes which honed my teamwork and communication skills.
-I also have a few game jam projects.

-You can find examples of my past work in the "Portfolio" tab.
-Recruiters may be interested in the "Resume" tab.
-If you'd like to get in touch, you can find my GitHub, LinkedIn, and email linked below.
+I am a senior Game Programming major at Champlain College, graduating in 2024.
+I am skilled at creating engaging gameplay systems, an eager learner, and built my experience with collaborative projects and game jams.

 # Currently Working On
 [![](res/sync-capsule.png)](https://store.steampowered.com/app/2820790/SYNC/)